wptrainingteam/general-history-of-wordpress/README.md

 ## Lesson Overview

-* This course is presented as a Lecture Discussion.
+* This course is presented as a Lecture Discussion covering the highlights of the timeline of WordPress.
-* Bullet points are meant to be a guideline, not a script.
+* Bullet points are meant to be a guide, not a script.
 * Facilitators should read [Milestones: The Story of WordPress](https://github.com/WordPress/book) to build expertise before facilitating the discussion.

 ## Exercises